fiforms/simplevideoeditor/README.md

 # Using SimpleVideoEditor
 You must first install ffmpeg.
-This script expects ffmpeg.exe to reside in "C:\Program Files (x86)\ffmpeg\ffmpeg.exe".
-Future versions will allow customization of this path.
+By default, this script expects ffmpeg.exe to reside in "C:\Program Files (x86)\ffmpeg\ffmpeg.exe", but you can specify the location in the settings tab.
 You can download ffmpeg here: https://ffmpeg.org/download.html